ifthenpay/WHMCS/readme.md

 At the time of the writing of this document, the previous (older) version is v1.3.1, the newest version 8.0.0 has some changes that are automatically updated, mainly changes to the database tables of ifthenpay methods.

 To make the transition as smooth as possible follow this small guide:
-**Important Note**: Before proceeding, keep in mind that both version of the module can not coexist at the same time, once the newer is activated the older will no longer work properly, and these actions are irreversable without interacting directly with the database.
+**Important Note**: Before proceeding, keep in mind that both version of the module can not coexist at the same time, once the newer is activated the older will no longer work properly, and these actions are irreversible without interacting directly with the database.
-You may experience a period where the invoices are either not cancelled automaticaly or updated as paid by the callback, this is due to the difference in parameters from the older to the newer version.
+You may experience a period where the invoices are either not cancelled automatically or updated as paid by the callback, this is due to the difference in parameters from the older to the newer version.

 ## Upload installation files
 Upload module installation files to the root of WHMCS, it will warn you about replacing the hooks files `/includes/hooks/ifthenpay.php`, accept it and proceed.